This case study is protected

 Pushing boundaries with educational content

-I championed this page design based on user research showing people wanted more context and education around security features.
+I championed the "What sign-in options are right for you?" page design based on user research showing people wanted more context and education around security features.
 The mocks use placeholder images to rapidly validate information architecture with stakeholders before investing in detailed graphics.
 Working with my UX writing partner, I organized authentication methods by priority – most secure, convenient, and backup options – while prioritizing security over convenience despite technical complexity.

 1